-Whether building an ecosystem of entrepreneurs, manufacturers or tech companies, Wyoming has always offered many resources, but the state's new coordinated approach helps further spur innovation and economic growth.
-Launched by Governor Mark Gordon in 2021, the Wyoming Innovation Partnership brings the state's community colleges and the University of Wyoming (UW) together to develop innovative solutions to support and enhance Wyoming's economy and workforce.
-This partnership encourages the university and community colleges to collaborate on academic offerings, workforce development in high-potential areas, and support for entrepreneurs and businesses.
+EXISTING BUSINESS RESOURCES Through the Wyoming Business Resource Network, the UW Office of Research and Economic Development, in partnership with the Wyoming Business Council, collaborates with other state partners to assist businesses through a variety of existing programs, including: Whether building an ecosystem of entrepreneurs, manufacturers or tech companies, Wyoming has always offered many resources, but the state's new coordinated approach helps further spur innovation and economic growth.
+ESTABLISHING ECOSYSTEM THE INNOVATION Launched by Governor Mark Gordon in 2021, the Wyoming Innovation Partnership brings the state's community colleges and the University of Wyoming (UW) together to develop innovative solutions to support and enhance Wyoming's economy and workforce.
+This partnership encourages the university and community colleges to collaborate on academic offerings, workforce development in highpotential areas, and support for entrepreneurs and businesses.
 "By working together, we can create more opportunities for people to live and work in our state and ensure our workforce has the skills they need for the jobs and industries of today and into the future," Governor Gordon explained during the launch.
 The UW Center for Entrepreneurship and Innovation (CEI) is among the new educational programs funded by Wyoming Innovation Partnership.
 CEI leverages existing business resources and aims to grow them, coordinating with state entities and community colleges to provide easy access for businesses.
 "The CEI can be seen as the front door, so a business knows how to easily and efficiently engage available resources statewide," said UW Associate Vice President of Economic Development Steven Farkas.
 Farkas explained that the goal is to enable and sustain new business creation while also being a gateway to business innovation through sponsored research and development.
 The CEI will also become a conduit for assisting Wyoming businesses with the challenges of accessing capital networks.
-Existing business resources Through the Wyoming Business Resource Network, the UW Office of Research and Economic Development, in partnership with the Wyoming Business Council, collaborates with other state partners to assist businesses through a variety of existing programs, including: - Wyoming Procurement Technical Assistance Center: Assists Wyoming firms in identifying and securing federal, state, and local government contracting opportunities.
-Last year alone, its procurement experts helped Wyoming small businesses to win 921 contracts with government agencies and obtain \$79.2 million in awards. - Manufacturing Works: Provides broad technical assistance, engineering solutions, general business assistance, marketing assistance, and financial counseling. - Wyoming Market Research Center: Answers market questions regarding topics such as customers and competitors and offers free market research reports. - Wyoming Technology Transfer and Research Products Center: Assists with technology transfer - the protection, marketing, and ultimate transfer of their intellectual property to industry. - Wyoming SBIR/STTR Initiative: Aids all qualified Wyoming small businesses and individuals in accessing the funding opportunities provided by the Small Business Innovative Research (SBIR) and Small Business Technology Transfer (STTR) Programs.
+The Wyoming Business Council supports these programs and helps connect businesses to the resources offered.
+The Business Council has six regional directors who are the boots on the ground throughout the state, collaborating closely with local government, business resources and business and industry leaders.
+Additionally, the Business Council manages the SBIR Matching Grant Program, which provides supporting funds to help with commercialization, intellectual property, private financing, and job creation around research and development projects or to bridge the gap between Phase I and II funding through the SBIR/STTR federal programs.So far, the \$3.5 million awarded has leveraged \$11.15 million in federal R&D funding.